SC

 Cap rate — short for capitalization rate — is the most commonly used metric in real estate investing.
 It tells you how much annual income a property earns as a percentage of its value, without factoring in how you financed it.

 A property worth $500,000 that produces $35,000 in net operating income per year has a cap rate of 7%.
 That means you would earn back 7% of your investment each year through income alone — before any appreciation.
+To see how much a property could grow in value over time on top of that income, appreciation calculator estimates long-term value growth based on historical or custom rates.

 Cap rate is useful for quick comparisons between properties or markets, setting purchase prices, and measuring risk.
 A lower cap rate usually means a safer, more stable investment.
 A higher cap rate often means more income — but more risk too.